handshake/handshake.github.io/about.md

 #### Integration

 Our software lives in an ecosystem of software used by brands to manage all aspects of their businesses.
 Building robust and well-documented APIs is not just a nice-to-have, it's mission critical.
-Along with powering custom integrations, our APIs support out-of-the-box integrations with platforms like Salesfoce and QuickBooks, allowing our products to painlessly and seamlessly work with our customers' existing infrastructure.
+Along with powering custom integrations, our APIs support out-of-the-box integrations with platforms like Salesforce and QuickBooks, allowing our products to painlessly and seamlessly work with our customers' existing infrastructure.

 #### Micro-Services #FTW